Kalyn’s Favorite Baby Arugula Salad

 For arugula lovers like me, this Baby Arugula Salad with Lemon, Balsamic Vinegar, Parmesan, and Pine Nuts is always a treat!

-PIN this favorite salad to make it later!
+PIN the Baby Arugula Salad to make it later!

-But this salad (with just a touch of white balsamic vinegar added to the lemony dressing) is the arugula salad I would eagerly eat over and over.
+But this salad (with just a touch of white balsamic vinegar added to the lemony dressing) is the baby arugula salad I’d eagerly eat over and over.
 Sometimes I’ll bring home one of those 5 oz. tubs of baby arugula, make this salad for lunch, eat half, and eat the leftovers with my dinner, it’s that good!

 What ingredients do you need for this recipe?